Chyzwar/Bootstrap3Workflow/README.md

 <ol>
     <li>Remove modernizer from html
     </li>
-    <li>Remover console.log and use google closure compiler also add prefixes to you css by:
+    <li>Remove console.log and use google closure compiler also add prefixes to you css by:
         <ul>
             <li>grunt build</li>
         </ul>